-What this means is at the end of my 2-3 month “missions” I face a crossroad; should I maintain this language or not?
+What this means is at the end of my 2-3 month projects to intensively learn a language that are more focused on an upcoming trip, I face a crossroad; should I maintain this language or not?
 Some people may take a “not” choice completely out of context and feel like the whole experience was worthless.

 Every language I have learned has enhanced my travels in ways that I can’t begin to express.
-Saying that it was a waste of time is just arrogant, ignoring the cultural experience that was my priority all along.
+Saying that any one of them was a waste of time is ignores the cultural experience that was my priority all along.
 I’m not passionate about languages, I’m passionate about using them.

-Maintaining them as described below is so much work for such a large number that if that passion doesn’t spark a lifelong interest in the language, then I simply will not prioritise it.
+Maintaining them as described below is so much work for such a large number that if that passion doesn’t spark a lifelong interest in the language, then I simply will not prioritise it, since as a polyglot, I have quite a lot of languages to juggle!
 This is obviously not the same situation for someone who has learned one foreign language.

 I have learned Hungarian, Czech, Catalan and Tagalog and could converse and socialise in all of them in various levels.
 But now I can’t.
 Nowadays, I’d never even list them as languages that I can get by in to be honest.
 But I don’t apologise for this or lose sleep over it.
 I knew it was going to happen.